avo-hq/docs/src/1.0/licensing.md

 ### Sites

-In you [avohq.io  account](https://avohq.io/account) you can edit your sites and add the URLs for all your environments.
+On you [avohq.io licenses](https://avohq.io/licenses) page you can see your licenses keys.

 <!-- ### Public Domains